ucr-hpcc/ucr-hpcc.github.io/content/en/Manuals/hpc_cluster/queue.md

 A job is started on the highmem partition, requesting 32 cores.

-> This first job will start successfully, as it is within the partition's core limit.
+> This job will start successfully, as it is within the partition's core limit.

 A second job is submitted while the first job is still running.
 The new job is requesting 32 cores.

-> Because the user is already at their per-user core limit on the highmem partition, the second job will be queued.
+> Because the user is already at their per-user core limit on the highmem partition, the second job will be queued until the first job finishes.

 #### Per-Lab Limit